epmoyer/FuzzyPint/README.md

 >>>
 ```

-Now let's say you measure the voltage across that resistor as 5.4321V, and you know that the error of your multimeter (for voltage measurements) is +/- 0.001 V. You would enter that value like this:
+Now let's say you measure the voltage across that resistor as 5.4321 V, and you know that the error of your multimeter (for voltage measurements) is +/- 0.001 V. You would enter that value like this:

 ```
 >>> v=FuzzyPint(5.4321, "volt", 0.001, -0.001)